History of First Amendment to the United States Constitution in Timeline

 1952: Kedroff v.
 St. Nicholas Cathedral

-In 1952, the Supreme Court case Kedroff v.
-St. Nicholas Cathedral established that the government may not lend its power to one or the other side in controversies over religious authority or dogma.
+In 1952, the Supreme Court in Kedroff v.
+St. Nicholas Cathedral, ruled that the government may not lend its power to one or the other side in controversies over religious authority or dogma.

 1952: Zorach v.
 Clauson

 In 1952, the Supreme Court observed in Zorach v.
-Clauson that the government may not finance religious groups nor undertake religious instruction nor blend secular and sectarian education nor use secular institutions to force one or some religion on any person.
+Clauson that "Government may not finance religious groups nor undertake religious instruction nor blend secular and sectarian education nor use secular institutions to force one or some religion on any person."

 1953: Otten v.
 Baltimore & Ohio R. Co.